 The peace and joy I speak of today are not the same as those that you believe in and understand.
 You used to think that peace and joy meant being happy all day long, the absence of disease or misfortune in your family, always being pleased in your heart, without any feelings of sorrow, and an indescribable joy inside you regardless of the extent of your own life.
-That was in addition to an increase in your husband’s salary and your son just getting into university.
-Thinking of these things, you prayed to God, you saw that God’s grace was so great, you were so happy that you smiled from ear to ear, and you couldn’t stop thanking God.
-Such peace and joy is not true joy and peace, nor is it the peace and joy of having the presence of the Holy Spirit.
-It is the peace and joy of the satisfaction of your flesh.
-You should understand what age it is today; now is not the Age of Grace, and is no longer the time when you seek to fill your bellies with bread.
+That was in addition to an increase in your salary and your son just getting into university.
+With these things in mind, you prayed to God and saw that God’s grace was so great that you became really happy and smiled from ear to ear, and you couldn’t stop thanking God.
+Such peace and joy is not true peace and joy of having the presence of the Holy Spirit.
+Rather, it is the peace and joy of the satisfaction of your flesh.
+You should understand what age it is today; now is not the Age of Grace, and is no longer the time when you seek to fill your belly with bread.
 You might be overjoyed because all goes well with your family, but your life is gasping its last breath—and thus, regardless of how great your joy, the Holy Spirit is not with you.
-Having the presence of the Holy Spirit is simple: do what you ought to properly, perform the duty and function of man well, be able to equip yourself with the things you need and make up for your shortcomings.
-If you are always emburdened by your life, and are happy because you have perceived a truth or understood God’s work of today, this is truly having the presence of the Holy Spirit.
-You may be seized by anxiety when you encounter something that you don’t know how to experience, or when you are unable to perceive a truth that is communed—this proves that the Holy Spirit is with you; this is a common state in life experience.
+To have the presence of the Holy Spirit is simple: do what you ought to properly, perform the duty and function of man well, be able to equip yourself with the things you need and make up for your shortcomings.
+If you always carry a burden for your own life and are happy because you have perceived a truth or understood God’s work of today, this is truly having the presence of the Holy Spirit.
+Or, if you are at times seized by anxiety because you encounter something that you don’t know how to experience, or because you are unable to perceive a truth that is fellowshiped, this proves that the Holy Spirit is with you; this is a common state in life experience.
 You must understand the difference between having the presence of the Holy Spirit and not having the presence of the Holy Spirit, and must not be overly simplistic in your view of this.

-The testimony of the last days is testimony to whether or not you are able to be made perfect—which is to say, the final testimony is that, having accepted all of the words spoken from the mouth of God incarnate, and having come to possess the knowledge of God and be certain about Him, you live out all the words from God’s mouth, and achieve the conditions God asks of you—the style of Peter and faith of Job, such that you can obey unto death, give yourself over entirely to Him, and ultimately achieve an image of man that is up to standard—which means the image of someone who has been conquered, chastised, judged, and made perfect.
+The testimony of the last days is testimony to whether or not you are able to be made perfect—which is to say, the final testimony is that, having understood all of the words spoken from the mouth of God incarnate, you come to possess the knowledge of God and become certain about Him, you live out all the words from God’s mouth, and achieve the conditions God asks of you—the style of Peter and faith of Job—such that you can obey unto death, give yourself over entirely to Him, and ultimately achieve an image of man that is up to standard, which means the image of someone who has been conquered and made perfect after experiencing God’s judgment and chastisement.
 This is the testimony that ought to be borne by one who is ultimately made perfect.
 These are the two steps of testimony you should bear, and they are interrelated, each indispensable.
 But there’s one thing you must know: The testimony I require of you today is not directed at the people of the world, nor any single individual, but at that which I ask of you.
 It is measured by whether you are able to satisfy Me, and whether you are able to completely meet the standards of My requirements of each one of you.
 This is what you should understand.